madubuonuuca/Portfolio/README.md

 ## About

 I'm training in ICDFA's Cohort 11 CGRCE programme, working through GRC frameworks, Linux systems, and cloud fundamentals from the ground up.
-Most of what's below comes from that programme — assignments I wrote for a company I built for the coursework, labs I ran myself, and a project I started outside of what was asked.
+Most of what's below comes from that programme, assignments I wrote for a company I built for the coursework, labs I ran myself, and a project I started outside of what was asked.
 I'm looking for a place to apply this to a real system rather than a hypothetical one.

 ## Applied Work